aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 #### RedisPersistenceLayer

-This persistence layer is built-in, and you can use an existing Redis service.
-For optimal performance and compatibility, we strongly advise using a Redis service version 7 or higher.
+This persistence layer is built-in, allowing you to use an existing Redis service.
+For optimal performance and compatibility, it is strongly recommended to use a Redis service version 7 or higher.

 === "Customizing RedisPersistenceLayer to suit your data structure"